mnemnion/imp/Forge/markdown/Fabri/syntax and comments.md

 If we have a conditional assertion, we can reuse it if we want to know whether or not a foo? is a foo indeed.

-### Compound Assertion

-Some types are have multiple stack members.
-We's say it like this: ` \ ( nil -> := [ str-vec str-len ] ) `.
-You can have words return a `str` and the stack effect will be double.
-If you only consume the `len`, you have a `str-vec` left.
-That's okay.
-The annotation should read `[str]` so you know there's a compound effect.
-Strictly speaking you don't know how deep that effect is, but Fabri does.
-You could just type `str` and Forge will correct it.
-I like conversational coding.
-We could maybe use `[[foo]]` for a four cell and `[[foo]` for a three cell, etc. I kind of like that, because it's bulky, like a deep stack effect.
-If you're accumulating a lot of brackets, or making variable effects, maybe you shouldn't do that.
-I'm not even going to define a variable effect vocabulary unless I need one; they'll make Fabri run slow for sure.
-You can already say `< foo | nil >` and have a variable stack effect of that sort, and compound rules allow this.
-Word that can have any old stack effect suck, and should return `mu`, meaning "I have fucked your stack discipline up completely, good luck."

 ### Set Assertion

 Sometimes a value may have two types.
 We use a simple set terminology here, so `\ ( mu -> := { foo bar } )` means the word returns a `foo` that is also a `bar`.

 ### Negative Assertion

 We may assert that a word or effect produce a value not of a type. `\ ( mu -> != foo )` can produce anything but a foo.

 The simple IS, AND, OR, and NOT assertions combine.
 Please don't go crazy or Fabri will get **very** slow.

 ###Annotation Level

 We don't always care to track annotations, even when we're developing.
 Between the `\` and the `(` there may be some number of `-` tokens, no whitespace.
 So `---` is annotation level 3, and if we're running at 0, this is neither compiled nor interpreted, nor even shown in the Forge inspector except as `\ --- ( ...`, dimmed out. `\ --- ( foo bar -- baz )` means we expect that the data stack will have `foo bar` and the return stack will have `baz`, but at annotation level three, we don't care.

 This looks a little like a stack, especially at level 2, so we may use another token. `-` is visually persuasive, however, and the Fabri parser is forward-only and literal but not based on the Forth recognizer.

 ### Forward Inference